-Grey goo (alternatively spelled gray goo) is a hypothetical end-of-the-world scenario involving molecular nanotechnology in which out-of-control self-replicating robots consume all matter on Earth while building more of themselves, [ 1 ] [ 2 ] a scenario that has been called ecophagy ("eating the environment"). [ 3 ] The original idea assumed machines designed to have this capability, while popularizations have assumed that machines might somehow gain this capability by accident.
-Self-replicating machines of the macroscopic variety were originally described by mathematician John von Neumann , and are sometimes referred to as von Neumann machines .
+In particular, he focuses on genetics, nanotechnology and robotics.
+He argues that 20th century technologies of destruction such as the nuclear bomb were limited to large governments, due to the complexity and cost of such devices, as well as the difficulty in acquiring the required materials.
+Grey goo.
+Grey goo (also spelled gray goo) is a hypothetical end-of-the-world scenario involving molecular nanotechnology in which out-of-control self-replicating robots consume all matter on Earth while building more of themselves, a scenario that has been called ecophagy ("eating the environment").
+The original idea assumed machines were designed to have this capability, while popularizations have assumed that machines might somehow gain this capability by accident.